Quill feather

 If you need to make a strong comeback or launch your brand into a crowded market, our team can help.
 We can help you create an eye-catching brand identity and strategic approach to take your brand to the next level.

-Ultimately, brand positioning helps establish your brand's unique identity and communicate your unique qualities and differentiators to consumers.
+Brand positioning helps establish your brand's unique identity and communicate your unique qualities and differentiators to consumers.
 That unique identity makes it easier for your target audiences to understand and remember your brand.

-Differentiating yourself from competitors is crucial in today's highly competitive market, where consumers are faced with numerous options for products and services.
+Differentiating yourself from competitors is crucial in today's competitive market, where consumers are faced with numerous options for products and services.

-Say you’re on your way home after a long day of work and craving a hamburger.
-There are endless options.
 If you want something more “gourmet” with a variety of topping options, maybe you’d opt for a burger joint like Red Robin.
-If you’re looking for fast, affordable, and simple, a trip through the McDonalds drive-thru may be appealing.
-Or perhaps you gravitate toward the local family-owned diner that sources ingredients locally and frequently gives back to the community.
+If you’re looking for fast and simple, a trip through the McDonalds drive-thru may be appealing.
+Or perhaps you gravitate toward the local family-owned diner that sources ingredients locally and supports the community.

 If you’re updating your brand positioning or creating a brand position statement for the first time, here are a few things to keep in mind.

-A convenience-focused positioning strategy highlights why a company’s product or service is more opportune and easier than a competitors.
+A convenience-focused positioning strategy highlights why a company’s product or service is more opportune than a competitors.
 Think the ease and accessibility of Amazon’s two-day delivery for Prime members or Target’s two-hour curbside pick-up option.

 Once you know how you’re positioning your brand, you have to be able to express that not only in words but with visuals too.
 Your logo, imagery, and visual elements are just as important as your messaging — if not more so.

-What colors and fonts emphasize the position you’re trying to solidify?
-What is the imagery adding to your story?
-A strong visual identity serves to strengthen your brand positioning and makes your brand immediately recognizable.
-Our creative studio’s team of designers and strategists work tirelessly to use design intentionally so that the end results we create are as functional as they are beautiful.
+Our creative studio’s team of designers and strategists use design intentionally so the end results are as functional as they are beautiful.
 It’s one thing to like a font or color, it’s another thing entirely to bridge your business needs, brand positioning, and creative solutions.

 After taking the time to define and shape your unique value proposition, it is important to communicate your brand positioning to both your target audience and your employees.
+Every element of your brand should be carefully crafted to align with your positioning and overall brand strategy.

 Creating and maintaining consistent brand deliverables is no small feat.
-Every element of your brand should be carefully crafted to align with your positioning and overall brand strategy.
 From your business cards and sales materials to your website and promotional collateral to your packaging design, reports, and branded employee gifts, communicate your branding at every touchpoint.

 Remember, your brand is more than your logo, it’s the heart of your business.
 Ensure your messaging reflects your mission and what sets you apart from the competition.

-If you’re in need of some inspiration as you’re developing your unique brand positioning, here are a few companies Quill Creative Studio has worked with recently to develop new or updated brand positioning strategies.
+If you’re in need of some inspiration as you’re developing your unique brand positioning, here are a few companies Quill Creative Studio has worked with to develop new or updated brand positioning strategies.

 With decades of established equity, Momentum Carnivore Nutrition knew it was time to invest in a brand update to better compete on a national level.
-As we developed the unique brand position, we rooted our approach in the idea that when you give your pet momentum, it’s cause for celebration.
+As we developed the unique brand position, we rooted our approach in the idea that when you give your pet Momentum, it’s cause for celebration.

 A midwest hydroponic farming technology startup chose Quill Creative Studio to reinvent their brand to better serve their community.
 Rebranding an organization that has established brand equity is always a delicate task.
 Our brand positioning challenge was to evolve their established brand and create a new creative foundation for current and future touchpoints and initiatives.